agileabc/incoming/ubuntu.md

-# Set node version manually. http://askubuntu.com/questions/426750/how-can-i-update-my-nodejs-to-the-latest-version
+# Set node version manually

 ### Install n, and make it pointing to latest "stable" version.